danesparza/pollen/README.md

 ## How can use it outside of AWS?
 Simple!
 Just use [AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-integrations.html) to setup a REST API that calls your new Lambda function.

+## AWS X-ray?
+Yep -- the service is instrumented with [AWS X-ray](https://aws.amazon.com/xray/), so you can get an idea of runtime performance.
+Just navigate to X-Ray in your console to check it out.